nt246/NTRES6940-data-science/analysis/lesson14-for-loops.md

 **Gapminder data**

-Today, we'll be using [Gapminder data](http://www.gapminder.org/world), which represents the health and wealth of nations.
+Today, we'll be using a subset of the [Gapminder dataset](https://www.gapminder.org/tools/?from=world#$chart-type=bubbles), which represents the health and wealth of nations.
 It was pioneered by [Hans Rosling](https://www.ted.com/speakers/hans_rosling), who is famous for describing the prosperity of nations over time through famines, wars and other historic events with this beautiful data visualization in his [2006 TED Talk: The best stats you've ever seen](https://www.ted.com/talks/hans_rosling_shows_the_best_stats_you_ve_ever_seen):

 [Gapminder Motion Chart](http://www.gapminder.org/world)